usnistgov/FIPS201/_FIPS201/frontend.md

     alter or interfere with printed information, including the photograph; or damage or interfere with machine-readable technology, such as the embedded antenna.
-- The card material SHALL withstand the effects of temperatures required by the application of a polyester laminate on one or both sides of the card by commercial off-the-shelf (COTS) equipment.
+- The card material SHALL withstand the effects of temperatures required by the application of a polyester laminate on one or both sides of the card by Commercial Off-The-Shelf (COTS) equipment.
 The thickness added due to a laminate layer SHALL NOT interfere with the smart card reader operation.
 The card material SHALL allow production of a flat card in accordance with [[ISO7810]](../_Appendix/references.md#ref-ISO7810) after lamination of one or both sides of the card.